-- Staffing in the Countryside service is now at the level anticipated in the estimates so no further adjustment is required. - A capital bid has been made to replace the Skate Park and one of the paddling pools
+- Staffing in the Countryside service is now at the level anticipated in the estimates so no further adjustment is required. - A proposal to replace the Skate Park and one of the paddling pools has been included in the capital estimates for 2012/13.